Flowers in Italy

 The picturesque sunflower fields of Maremma are a sight to see as you make your way along the coast to Castiglione Della Pescaia.

-These beautiful sunflower fields make people stop to take the infamous photo of themselves in the fields surrounded by colourful yellow sunflowers.
+These beautiful sunflower fields make people stop to take the infamous photo of themselves in the fields surrounded by colorful yellow sunflowers.

 An Italian artist named Cesare Marchesini, who was born in Monza, is fascinated by these bright sunflowers and often paints them in his unique style of landscape painting.